CCCTS COVID-19 National Safety Plan

 Ride Leader Guidelines

-- Ride meeting place must be large enough to allow for all cyclists to be 2 meters apart.
+- Ride meeting place should be large enough to allow for physical distancing.

-- If the group is larger than 10, consider staggering departure times (note: as of Jan 5 2022 Ontario is limiting personal outdoor gathering size to 10 or under.)
+- If the group is larger than 10, consider staggering departure times.
 Riders are encouraged to arrive as close to ride start time as possible to limit congregating.

 Outbreak Action Plan for Hub and Spokes and Multi-Day Tours

 The purpose of the Outbreak Action Plan is to limit the spread of infection if an individual becomes ill during a Hub& Spoke event or on a Tour.

 - All participants in club activities must be active members of CCCTS with current and up-to-date contact information on file.
 Hub & Spoke and Tour leaders will carry this information with them for the duration of the event.